design-tokens/community-group/README.md

 ### Companies and open-source projects represented on the DTWG

 - Diez
+- ex-contributors to Theo
 - Lona
+- Sketch
+- style dictionary
 - system-ui
-- style dictionary
-- ex-contributors to Theo

 We are currently reaching out to various design software vendors to get a representative from each one on the working group.